Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cleaving Models

 \section{Cleaving Models}

-\subsection{$\{N$-$S\}$-model}
+\cmt{We now develop several models of varying complexity to describe cellulose biodegradation.
+We begin with a one-trait model describing cleaving mechanism 1, which retains the most detailed cellulose structure.
+This $N$-$S$ system is too cumbersome to be effectively analyzed, so we reduce it by removing the detailed cellulose structure, to obtain the $S$ system, a set of 7 equations which models cleaving mechanism 1.
+We then modify the $S$ system to model cleaving mechanism 2, which yields the $T$ system, consisting of 6 equations.
+Finally, we adapt the simplest of these, the $T$ system, to a multiple trait model, in which there can be several species of microorganism consuming the same cellulose.}

+\subsection{$N$-$S$-model}

-In this section we consider a model in which we monitor groups of cellulose chains consisting of $l \geq 1$ cellobiose units; in that case we say that a chain is of length $l$.
-This allows us to develop a fundamental model incorporating cleaving Mechanism 1.
+We first consider a model in which we monitor groups of cellulose chains consisting of $l \geq 1$ cellobiose units; in that case we say that the chain has length $l$.
+This allows us to develop a fundamental model incorporating cleaving mechanism 1.

 {\em Assumptions and notation.}\quad Cellulose chains may have different topological configurations: they could be linear or rectangular (when fibers are embedded in a lignin matrix) or they could have a random three-dimensional structure.
 Monitoring the topology increases the complexity, but it does not provide a better tool for studying the population dynamics.
-After all, it is the number of landing spots that matters rather then the configuration of the cellulose chains.
+After all, it is the number of landing spots that matters rather than the configuration of the cellulose chains.
 Thus we make no assumption about the configuration and monitor only the length of its constituent pieces.
-Another assumption we make is that the enzyme $e_1$ produces a reducing end (a landing site) without physically cutting the chain.
+Another assumption we make is that the enzyme $e_1$ produces a landing site without physically cutting the chain.
 This assumption decreases complexity in the model while it does not change the dynamics.
-Indeed, If we allow $e_1$ to physically cut a chain in the model, then the chain could be split into two parts when $e_1$ acts.
+Indeed, if we allow $e_1$ to physically cut a chain in the model, then the chain could be split into two parts when $e_1$ acts.
 In that case, the number of landing sites would be the same as in the scenario when the landing site is created without a physical cut.
-Finally, we impose the requirement that only one landing site per unit of cellobiose is allowed; this reflects the fact that cellulose chains represent discrete systems of units.
+Finally, we impose the requirement that at most one landing site per unit of cellobiose is allowed; this reflects the fact that cellulose chains represent systems of discrete units.